Projectwerk2-2018/smart-campus-pir-sensor/README.md

 # smart-campus PIR-sensor :octocat:

-all information abiut the basig PIR-program.
+all information about the basic PIR-program.